What is the Best Pepper Spray?

 There are many factors to consider when purchasing a self-defense spray.
 Make sure you do your research on each of these points to ensure you purchase the best pepper spray for your needs.

-Distance, strength, number of shots, size and type, and additional features are all crucial to study before you make your purchase.
+Distance, strength, number of shots, size and spray pattern type, as well as, additional features like pepper spray keychains or holsters are all crucial elements to review before you make your purchase.

 Another thing to consider is the location you expect to use the spray in.
 Patterns such as foam or gel are better for indoor use, while a fog or stream pattern are better in an outdoor setting.
 Doing the proper research and getting the right type of spray for your specific need could greatly improve your chances of survival.

 One of the main features you need to look for is the distance the product can cover.
 Depending on your individual situation, this may vary.
 For instance, if you are looking to purchase a product that is good for defense against bears or other large animals, you will need to be able to hit your target safely with satisfactory distance.
 Bear spray is specifically designed to cover distances of around 30′, giving you plenty of space between you and the attacking animal.
 This will be a different type of pepper spray than one used in close-proximity situations.

 The strength of the product is another important thing to consider when shopping for pepper spray.
 Buying products from known names such as Sabre and Mace Security will ensure you get a high powered extremely strong pepper spray formula.
 There are a few methods of measuring the strength or heat of the spray: Scovill Heat Units, CRC Rating and the MC Rating.
 We’ll get more in depth on how to measure a spray’s strength down below.

 Number of Shots